 How Much Sleep Do You Need?

-Yes.
 Research suggests that adults should sleep seven hours or more per night on a regular basis for optimal health.
-On the other hand, another study reports that a teenager should sleep 8 to 10 hours per 24 hours; children 6 to 12 years should sleep 9 to 12 hours; children 3 to 5 years should sleep 10 to 13 hours; children 1 to 2 years should sleep 11 to 14 hours; infants 4 to 12 months should sleep 12 to 16 hours.
+Another study reports that a teenager should sleep 8 to 10 hours per 24 hours; children 6 to 12 years should sleep 9 to 12 hours; children 3 to 5 years should sleep 10 to 13 hours; children 1 to 2 years should sleep 11 to 14 hours; infants 4 to 12 months should sleep 12 to 16 hours.
 Additionally, according to the NSC, newborns should sleep 14 to 17 hours.

 Here is a table that shows how much sleep you need according to your age: